ten-protocol/ten-test/README.md

 ```

 Once installed it should be possible to run all tests from the pysys.py cli as described in the following sections.
 Note
-that depending on differences in your installation, and should you want to add in your own accounts on Goerli, you
+that depending on differences in your installation, and should you want to add in your own accounts on Goerli or Arbitrum,
-may need to override the `.default.properties` file by creating a user specific properties file e.g.
+you may need to override the `.default.properties` file by creating a user specific properties file e.g.
 `.<username>.properties` file, where `<username>` is the output of running `whoami`.
-Common overrides will include the path
+Common overrides will include the
-to various binaries used when running the tests, and account details e.g. for real accounts on Goerli or Arbitrum.
-An
+path to various binaries used when running the tests, and account details.
+An example of an override properties file is
-example of an override properties file is as given below where binary locations and the project ID for Goerli and
+as given below where binary locations and the project ID for Goerli and Arbitrum are set as overrides, along with real
-Arbitrum are set as overrides, along with real accounts as set up within metamask;
+accounts as set up within metamask;

 ```
 [binaries.darwin]